Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification

-The depth of the cavity, the inclination angle of the Bar ($\alpha'$, not to be confused with the power-law exponent $\alpha$ from Eq.~\ref{eq:CMS}) and the ``$z$-position'' (position on the line of sight to the observer) of the illuminating cluster have been subject to discussions.
-Different possibilities are indicated in Fig.~\ref{fig:Ori_geometry}.
+Different geometries have been proposed to model the Orion Bar, the dominating idea is a slightly inclined face-on/edge-on/face-on geometry first introduced by \citetalias{Hogerheijde_1995}.
+A schematic picture of this geometry is shown in Fig.~\ref{Fig:Ori_geometry}.
+Many other workgroups have used adoptions of this geometry to model observations \citep[see e.g.][]{Pellegrini_2009}.
+Due to the increased column density along the line of sight, this geometry naturally explains the observed intensity peak.
+The depth of the cavity, the inclination angle of the {\changed b}ar ($\alpha'$, not to be confused with the power-law exponent $\alpha$ from Eq.~\ref{Eq:CMS}) and the ``$z$-position'' (position on the line of sight to the observer) of the illuminating cluster have been subject to discussions.
+Different possibilities are indicated in Fig.~\ref{Fig:Ori_geometry}.

-This geometry is consistent with all the FIR and submm observations, but an indication that this geometry needs at least some modifications stems from optical observations \citep{McCaughrean2002} that show some shadowing at the very edge of the Orion Bar.
+{\changed The face-on/edge-on/face-on} geometry is consistent with all the FIR and submm observations, but an indication that this geometry needs at least some modifications stems from optical observations \citep{McCaughrean2002} that show some shadowing at the very edge of the Orion Bar.
 This would be explained by a configuration where the Orion Bar is not the edge of a cavity but rather a filament as proposed by \citet{Walmsley_2000, Arab_2012}.
-This can be modelled using a cylindrical shape.